University of Kansas Natural History Museum - Lawrence, Kansas

 The University of Kansas Natural History Museum & Biodiversity Research Center in Lawrence, Kansas offers 4 floors of natural history exhibits in a hundred year old limestone building.
-However, as of the spring of 2011, the top floor of exhibits is closed for renovation.

 For more than 140 years, scientists and students from the Natural History Museum and Biodiversity Research Center have collected and studied life on Earth.
 The museum has more than eight million specimens of plants and animals, including prehistoric and living species gathered from every continent and ocean.
 Their collections include DNA samples, sound recordings, images, and field notes.